-&lt;sup>2 As of May 3, 2013 National Mortgage Insurance Corporation was licensed in 47 states and the District of Columbia to write insurance.
-Our applications are pending in the remaining 3 states and we expect approval shortly.
+&lt;sup>4 As of May 3, 2013 National Mortgage Insurance Corporation was licensed in 48 states and the District of Columbia to write insurance.

 3.6.5.1 Restricted Markets

 Restricted markets and the related guideline restrictions are described in the applicable product matrix.